Have You Considered Donating Your Child’s Tumor to Cancer Research?

 Why donating your child’s discarded tumor tissue will make a difference?

 Childhood cancers are rare, and our ability to find new treatments is limited due to the small number of patient-relevant tissue samples studied in the laboratory.
 Additionally, even when the diagnosis of tumor type might be the same, there are differences in the DNA between patients.
-Some of these differences can come due to genetic background or environmental effects on the tumor of the patient.
+Some of these differences can come from a genetic background or environmental effects on the patient’s tumor.
 These differences can result in variability in treatment response.
-Finally, some of the tumors cells used by scientists are as many as 30 years old.
-Over time, they may have changed and could be different from the tumors originally obtained from the patient.
+Finally, some of the tumor cells used by scientists are as many as 30 years old.
+Over time, they may have changed and could be different from the patient’s tumors originally obtained.

 What is our goal for using your discarded tumor cells?

 Our goal is to understand the causes and to find better treatments for childhood cancer.
 We will achieve this by providing researchers in Texas and all over the world with disease-relevant tumor cells.
 We will take donated tumors and expand them in the laboratory, making tumor cells available to any scientist studying pediatric cancer.
 By sharing freely with other scientists, research using your donated samples will provide new insights, ultimately leading to better, less toxic therapies.
 We are also committed to sequencing the DNA of a subset of the donated tumors to discover the unique changes in tumor DNA when compared to normal healthy tissues.
 We will freely share the sequencing data with other researchers, speeding up studies into future treatments.

 Your child’s tumors may provide the following insights: